Create an ASP.NET Core Web App using Azure AD Authentication

 Now finally it works!

 So configuring Azure AD authentication for ASP.NET Framework (Web forms or MVC) will take all the work about configuring the registration from my web app in Azure from me.
-In this case the Redirect URI and the ID tokens (used for implicit and hybrid flows) will be configured automatically from Visual Studio.
+In this case the Redirect URI and the ID tokens will be configured automatically from Visual Studio.

 You will find the post here.